nosada/mkosi-files/README.md

 where `CONTAINER` or `OTHER_CONTAINER` are nspawn container name in this repository.

-Note that `update-nspawn-images` will only install container image.
+Note that `update-nspawn-images` will install / update container image.

 ## Complicated way